 South of Holyhead, Holyhead, Wales OS Map Ref SH25868055

 OS Maps - Landranger 114 (Anglesey), Explorer 262 (Anglesey West)

 View of the eastern chamber of Trefignath - looking north.

-At first sight the remains of this Neolithic chambered cairn are a confusing jumble of flat slabs and scattered boulders and indeed the original layout of the site was not fully understood until it was excavated between 1977-1979.
-Evidence of hearths, flint tools and pottery found beneath the monument suggest the area was being used in the period between 4000BC-3600BC as a settlement site prior to the building of the first monument of a multi-phase burial tomb probably very shortly afterwards.
+At first sight the remains of this Neolithic chambered cairn are a confusing jumble of flat slabs and scattered boulders and indeed the original layout of the monument was not fully understood until it was excavated between 1977-1979, interpretation of the site not being made any easier by the removal of many of the stones sometime towards the end of the 18th century.
+Evidence of hearths, flint tools and pottery found beneath the stones suggest the area was being used in the period between 4000BC-3600BC as a settlement site prior to the building of the first monument of a multi-phase burial tomb probably very shortly afterwards.

 The first phase of construction at what is now the western end of the monument was a simple passage grave consisting of a square tomb of stone slabs probably covered with a corbelled roof and with an entrance facing towards the north.
 The resulting chamber was then covered with a circular stone cairn.